williamsjoblom/digestive-lang/docs/BNF.md

 ```

 #### `ASTNode` vs. `Node`
-The parse tree returned from the parser will consist of `ASTNode`s.
+The parse tree returned from the parser will consist of `ASTNode`'s.
 These nodes are "stupid" in the sense that they just hold information about its tokens and child nodes.

-The purpose of the AST-construction functions is to construct a new tree of `Node`s from the `ASTNode`s.
+The purpose of the AST-construction functions is to construct a new tree of `Node`'s from the `ASTNode`'s.

+The `Nodes`'s on the other hand are smarter.
+Every kind of node (i.e. `Number`, `FunDecl` etc.) has its own class inheriting from `Node` (or one of its subclasses).
+These classes contain functionality for semantic analysis and IR code generation.